And why does the New York Times seem to think that it's packaging?

 We are in a crisis.

-Mr. President, we have seen the science, and we've seen that global man-made global warming may not be a threat.
+Mr. President, we have seen the science and we've seen that global, man-made global warming may not be a threat.

-And to you, nothing has changed.
+And Nate, nothing has changed.

 It's part of the daily briefing, only he's turned up and he's engaged in it.

-Now you know, ladies and gentlemen, what he likes to do when Russia is here.
+Now, you know, ladies and gentlemen, what he likes to do when Russia is here.

-He likes to start his his talking exactly when Russia's on the air, exactly at the beginning of the show.
+He likes to start his talking exactly when Russia's on the air, exactly at the beginning of the show.

 I'm told he began by talking about Medicare.